-The most common problem that requires minimally invasive ultrasonic tendon debridement in Los Angeles is Achilles tendonitis.
+The most common problem that requires minimally invasive ultrasonic tendon debridement is Achilles tendonitis.
 The Achilles tendon connects the heel bone to the calf muscles.
 Achilles tendonitis is most frequently found in runners who have suddenly increased the intensity or length of a run.
 It is also not uncommon in middle-aged and older athletes who play sports that require bursts of intense speed, such as basketball or tennis, and play only on occasion.

 Are there other common problems requiring tendon debridement?

 Tennis elbow is another common problem, and it is not limited to athletes.
 It can occur in anyone in a job in which there are repetitive movements of the wrist and arm, where they may be overloaded.
 This can include plumbers, butchers, carpenter, painters, etc.